Igorjan94/codeforces.vim/README.md

 * Full coloring of standings (I tested it on 10k users, it runs veryveryvery slow.
 So, I leave it as it is or, please, say how to do it in other way)
 * <s>Room standings</s> Done
-* Parsing sapmles and automatic testing like (C|J)Helper does.
+* Parsing samples and automatic testing like (C|J)Helper does.
 In progress...
-* Deleting unused code, local uncludes (C++) (You can watch [here](https://github.com/Igorjan94/CF/blob/master/staff/importer.py), script, which 'links' your code in specific format)
+* Deleting unused code, local includes (C++) (You can watch [here](https://github.com/Igorjan94/CF/blob/master/staff/importer.py), script, which 'links' your code in specific format)
 * <s>Change `tabnew` to user-defined command</s> Done.
 * ...